InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 ## Serving the JSON Resource

+### Around the JSON file

+The vendor publishes the information and provides the URL (the specification makes no assumptions or requirements about the URL) to the TCF during the registration process.
+This file :
+- is in JSON format,
+- is created, named and published by the vendor,
+- is publicly accessible,
+- contains cookies and/or other storage mechanisms (Localstorage etc...) and domains used for collecting and processing personal data in the context of TCF.

+### The role of the CMP
-Because CMPs must load the JSON file in the browser, Vendors must enable [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) at the location servicing the URL.
-Vendors must respond with the appropriate <code>content-type</code> header (<code>application/json</code>) and [cache -control directives](https://www.keycdn.com/support/cache-control) so that CMPs are accessing the latest content when fetching from users’ browsers.
+In order to allow CMPs to request and load the JSON on the client side, the vendor must enable [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) at the location servicing the URL.
+However, regardless of whether the CMP requests the JSON file from the vendor's server or CMP's server, [Access-Control-Allow-Credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials) must be set to false in order to not include any cookie in the request.
+Vendors must respond with the appropriate `content-type` header (`application/json`) and [Cache-control directives](https://www.keycdn.com/support/cache-control) so that CMPs are accessing the latest content when fetching from users’ browsers.
 The URL need not be served by the Vendor’s company domain.
 It could be served from a CDN.

+Usually, CMP requests the file only when/if a user clicks to review additional information (it's unusual for the information to be disclosed directly on the secondary layer).